-Offences and Penalties: Corporations Section 8 (Act)
+Offenses and penalties: corporations Section 8 (Act)

-In the case of a second or subsequent offence, to a fine not exceeding \$1,000,000, and for each day or part of a day that the offence continues after the day in respect of which the corporation is first charged with the offence, the corporation is liable to a fine not exceeding \$10,000.
+In the case of a second or subsequent offense, to a fine not exceeding \$1,000,000, and for each day or part of a day that the offense continues after the day in respect of which the corporation is first charged with the offense, the corporation is liable to a fine not exceeding \$10,000.

-Other Penalties Section 8 (Act)
+Other penalties Section 8 (Act)

-- A judge may, in addition to a fine or other penalty under subsection (1) or (2), require a convicted person - to pay, as an additional fine, compensation for damages or to make restitution to a person who suffers loss or damage as a consequence of the commission of the offence, in such amount as the judge considers appropriate; - b. to pay, as an additional fine, an amount that represents the monetary benefit that is acquired by, or accrues to, the convicted person as a result of the commission of the offence by providing details of handling regulated products.
+- A judge may, in addition to a fine or other penalty under subsection (1) or (2), require a convicted person - a. to pay, as an additional fine, compensation for damages or to make restitution to a person who suffers loss or damage as a consequence of the commission of the offense, in such amount as the judge considers appropriate; - b. to pay, as an additional fine, an amount that represents the monetary benefit that is acquired by, or accrues to, the convicted person as a result of the commission of the offense.